yencis/MazeSimulator3000-Java/README.md

 # MazeSimulator3000-Java
-This is the Java code before I rewrote the project in JS on a website.
+This is the Java code before I rewrote the project in JS on a website (not done yet).
 Link: Will Add Later

 A Java application using Java Swing that lets you do cool stuff with mazes.
 (Note: Very buggy).